privacy-scaling-explorations/zkevm-specs/specs/opcode/CopyToLog.md

 - `nbytes_written`: the number of bytes written to `TxLog`.
 It could be either `MAX_COPY_BYTES` or number of bytes left to copy.
-- `nbytes_read`: the number of bytes read from tx table or memory.
+- `nbytes_read`: the number of bytes read from memory.
 It's no more than `nbytes_written`. `nbytes_read` is smaller than `nbytes_written` when there's out-of-bound access to the src buffer.

 1. State transition:
    - rw_counter
-     - from memory: + nbytes_written + nbytes_read
+     - from memory:  + nbytes_read
+     - to txlog:  + nbytes_written
-2. Lookups: nbytes_read + nbytes_written
+2. Lookups:
    - from memory:
      - `nbytes_read` lookups from rw table (memory read)
+   - to txlog:
      - `nbytes_written` lookups from rw table (TxLog write)

 ## Exceptions